Amir-Zouerami/archived-zouerami-blog/README.md

 # Note
-This repository is archived and had major problems (mostly shit code).
+This repository is archived and had major problems (mostly rushed code).
 I am currently working on v2.0!

 # What is this?
 This is my persoanl blog and my portfolio which is hosted at [zouerami.dev](https://zouerami.dev).